 1.Introduction

-Software an increasingly influence on the world.
+Software has an increasingly influence on the world.
 It is very essential to build durable software with low cost.
 Statistically, the effort in finding and fixing bugs in a software will consume near 80% of the budget of a software development [1].
 Therefore the defect prediction is very important to improve the software quality and reduce the effort to find the bugs as the size of the software is getting larger.

 The software defect or bug prediction can be seen as a classification problem of whether a class in the software has bugs or not.
 The process of software defect predication requires the following steps: